Screen Gems: Rising success (1954–1968)

-Later years (1968–1974)
+Merger with Columbia Pictures and reincorporation as Columbia Pictures Television (1968–1974)

 On December 23, 1968, Screen Gems merged with its parent company Columbia Pictures Corporation and became part of the newly formed Columbia Pictures Industries, Inc. for $24.5 million.

 In the following year, former ABC vice president of programming Leonard Goldberg joined Screen Gems, displacing Jackie Cooper as vice president of program development.
-Although he failed to receive the same level of success as what Cooper did, Goldberg's packaging of shows all tanked after one season, with the exception of The Partridge Family, and abruptly left after three years, although the most notable of Goldberg's tenure at Screen Gems was the 1971 television movie Brian's Song.
-He then subsequently partnered with Aaron Spelling to co-venture his own production company.
+Goldberg failed to receive the same level of success as Cooper.
+His shows all tanked after one season, with the exception of The Partridge Family, and he abruptly left after three years, with the most notable other production of Goldberg's tenure at Screen Gems being the 1971 television movie Brian's Song.
+He then formed a production company with producer Aaron Spelling.

-In 1971, Douglas S. Cramer, former executive VP in charge of production at Paramount Television set up a SG-affiliated production company The Douglas S. Cramer Company to produce projects for feature films and TV projects via Columbia Pictures.
-In 1972, David Gerber, after he left 20th Century Fox Television, set up a SG-affiliated production company to produce their own projects.
-The most notable of which they produced is Police Story, an NBC police crime drama.
+In 1971, Douglas S. Cramer, former executive VP in charge of production at Paramount Television, set up a SG-affiliated production firm, The Douglas S. Cramer Company, to produce projects for feature films and TV projects via Columbia Pictures.
+In 1972, David Gerber, who had left 20th Century Fox Television, set up a SG-affiliated production company to produce his own projects with that company.
+The most notable of these productions was Police Story, an NBC police crime drama.
 In 1973, Allan Blye and Chris Bearde via Blye-Bearde Productions signed an independent production agreement with Screen Gems to develop their own projects.
 Also that year, Harry Ackerman, who was vice president of production left the studio to start his own production company to be affiliated with Paramount Television.

 On May 6, 1974, Screen Gems was renamed to Columbia Pictures Television as suggested by then-studio president David Gerber, who succeeded Art Frankel as his studio president.
 The final notable production from this incarnation of Screen Gems before the name change was the 1974 miniseries QB VII.
 Columbia was, technically, the last major studio to enter television by name.